MaayanLab/clustergrammer-docs/docs/index.rst

 Case Studies and Examples
 =========================
-Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data (e.g. a matrix).
-Below are links to several example use cases (see :ref:`case_studies` for more information):
+Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data.
+Please refer to the :ref:`case_studies` and links below for more information:

 - `CCLE Explorer`_ (and the `CCLE Jupyter Notebook`_)
 - `Lung Cancer PTM and Gene Expression Regulation`_